CNAG-Biomedical-Informatics/cbicall/docs-site/docs/backends/native.md

 CBIcall separates **what analysis is run** from **how it is executed**.
 [Included Pipelines](../pipelines/overview) describes the shipped WES, WGS, and mtDNA analyses.
-This page describes the native execution backends maintained in the CBIcall repository.
+This page describes backends used by CBIcall-native workflows.
+A workflow is native when it produces the CBIcall output contract, regardless of whether it is written in Bash, Snakemake, Nextflow, or WDL/Cromwell.

 The workflow backend controls how the selected pipeline is launched.